tiffanyadu/100-days-of-code-2/log.md

 * Learned about the anatomy of a React app and how to start/stop on a local server

 **Thoughts:** Didn't make a whole lot of progress tonight, but I did learn about all the different parts of a React app and how to set up a new project for local development.
 I also got it all hooked up with GitHub so I can actually share this project's code and track changes.
 Excited to start building something!

+### Day 60: February 8, 2019

+**Today's Progress:** Finished section 1 and started section 2 of the Modern React with Redux course by Stephen Grider on Udemy.
+My progress:
+* Deleted all the auto-generated files inside the src folder
+* Created the index.js file
+* Imported React and ReactDOM libraries, created a React component, and rendered it using ReactDOM
+* Reviewed and tested the differences between JSX and HTML

+**Thoughts:** I really appreciate how Stephen Grider is able to explain everything so thoroughly, yet in a manner that's easy to understand.
+Didn't make a lot of progress in terms of building, but I do feel like I got a solid understanding of JSX and some of the syntax so far.